angulardart-community/ngpageloader/README.md

 Starting with version 3.0.0, PageLoader is changed significantly from version 2.X.X.
 Refer to our [what changed section](what_changed.md) for more information.

+Note: ungenerated PageObject files might cause static analysis issues (which can be particularly annoying during CI).
+Before running `dart analyze`, you can run `dart run build_runner build ngpageloader` to only generate the PageObject files.
+No other builders will be run.

 How do I trigger the generation step?
 =====================================